randomuser-js/ENS---enchanced_network_scan/README.md

 # ENS---enchanced_network_scan
-My first script in bash, used to learn basics of networking in home lab and bsics of "vibe coding".
+My first script in bash, used to learn basics of networking in home lab and basics of "vibe coding".
 It need's some improvements.